Sureshpatil4348/Fxlabs.ai_Back_end/MT5.md

   - `ohlc_schema`:
     - `parallel` (default): includes `open/high/low/close` plus `openBid/openAsk/...` when derivable from spread.
     - `basis_only`: canonical `open/high/low/close` reflect the requested basis and parallel fields are omitted.
+  - OHLC parallel fields are computed centrally in `app/mt5_utils._to_ohlc` by splitting `spread` across bid/ask using the symbol `point`, with a tick-based fallback when spread is absent.
   - Formatting code: `server.py:715` and `server.py:728`.

 ## Alerts Calculation (Closed-Bar RSI and Correlation)